 Taste: Orange liqueur.
 Raisins, sultanas, currants.
 Maple syrup.
 Brown sugar.
 Dark chocolate.
 Tobacco leaves.
 Cinnamon.
 Dry, woody finish.

-Value for money: Perhaps it’s not as good value as it was a year or two ago, but it’s still an 18 year old oloroso matured single malt and it brings a lot of flavour to the glass.
+Thoughts: Perhaps it’s not as good value as it was a year or two ago, but it’s still an 18 year old oloroso matured single malt and it brings a lot of flavour to the glass.
 At £95 it isn’t for those on a budget but as a treat for a sherry lover it’s a strong contender.

 Whilst you know exactly what you’re getting with a whisky like this, there’s still a rewarding complexity to the sherry influence, something that can only be achieved through time in cask.
 The end result of that ageing process is a deep, rich dram that feels luxurious and immensely satisfying, perfect then to end a forgettable year on a high and start 2021 the way we mean to go on.

-I’d just like to end on a note of thanks, I wasn’t sure what would happen to this website through the pandemic but after an initial dip in numbers when the first UK lockdown arrived, it soon bounced back and within a month it had begun to accelerate beyond belief.
+I’d just like to end this piece on a note of thanks.
+I wasn’t sure what would happen to this website through the pandemic but after an initial dip in numbers when the first UK lockdown arrived, it soon bounced back and within a month it had begun to accelerate beyond belief.
 If you would have told me in 2015 that I’d have 1200 visitors a day by 2020 I would have called you a nutter, but nevertheless that’s where we are now.
 I’m incredibly grateful to you all and I hope that you will continue to enjoy these reviews as much as I enjoy writing them.
 I’ll be taking a couple of weeks off publishing at the start of the year, but that’s just to give me some writing time and I’ll be back mid-January with the next batch of (hopefully) amazing whiskies to share with you all.

 I’ll be raising a glass to those who didn’t make it out of 2020.
 They won’t be forgotten.
 But let’s also attempt to put this year behind us and move into 2021 with the hope that we’ll be back to something approaching normality by the time I sit down to write my New Year Dram review next time around.